 What is an Emergency?
-A 911-emergency is any situation in which immediate police, fire, or medical response is required to preserve life or property, such as:
+911-emergency is any situation in which immediate police, fire, or medical response is required to preserve life or property, such as:

 - an assault or immediate danger of assault

-- a chemical spill
+- chemical spill

 - someone choking

-- a crime in progress
+- crime in progress

-- a drowning
+- drowning

-- a fight
+- fight

-- a fire
+- fire

-- a serious injury or illness
+- serious injury or illness

-- a situation involving weapons
+- situation involving weapons

 - sounding of an emergency whistle

-If calling from a non-campus phone: For immediate police, fire, or medical response, dial 911 from a cell phone or any non-university phone.
+If calling from a non-campus phone For immediate police, fire, or medical response, dial 911 from a cell phone or any non-university phone.
 Belmont Police Department dispatch can also be reached directly at 650-595-7400.